MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-unpublish-and-uninstall-extension-v2.md

 1. Start the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].

     For more information, see [Starting a Microsoft Dynamics NAV Administration Shell Session](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md#StartAdminShell).
-2. To get a list of the extensions that are currently installed on a tenant, run the Get-NAVAppInfo cmdlet (https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/get-navappinfo) with the `Tenant`parameter set:
+2. To get a list of the extensions that are currently installed on a tenant, run the Get-NAVAppInfo cmdlet (https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/get-navappinfo) with the `Tenant`parameter set.
+This cmdlet is useful because when uninstall the extension, you will have to provide information about the extensions, such as the its name, version, or path to the extension package file.

     ```
     Get-NAVAppInfo -ServerInstance YourDynamicsNAVServer -Tenant TenantID
     ```

-    This can be useful because when uninstall the extension, you will have to provide information about the extensions, such as the its name, version, or path to the extension package file.
+    Replace `TenantID` with the tenant ID of the database.
+If you do not have a multitenant server instance, use `default` or omit this parameter.

 3. To uninstall an extension, run the [Uninstall-NAVApp cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.apps.management/uninstall-navapp].

-    The following example uninstall an extension by using its extension package file path `.\MyExtension.app`.
+    The following example uninstalls an extension by using its extension package file path `.\MyExtension.app`.

     ```
     Uninstall-NAVApp -ServerInstance YourDynamicsNAVServer -Path '.\MyExtension.app'
     ```

-    The following example uninstall an extension by using its name `My Extension` and version `1.0.0.0`:
+    The following example uninstalls an extension by using its name `My Extension` and version `1.0.0.0`:

     ```
     Uninstall-NAVApp -ServerInstance YourDynamicsNAVServer -Name "My Extension" -Version 1.0.0.0